Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Assumptions

 \section{Assumptions}

-For our analysis of SGLD, we assume the potential $F$ is smooth.
-This assumption is weaker than that of prior works which assume component smoothness \citep{raginsky2017non, quanquan-sgld, suzuki-VR-SGLD-2022}, i.e., smoothness of $f(\vx, \xi) \ \forall \xi \in \Xi$. \begin{assumption}[Expected H\"{o}lder Smoothness] $F(\vx)$ is $s$-H\"{o}lder smooth (or $s$-gradient H\"{o}lder continuous) for some $s \in (0,1]$.
-That is there exists a constant $L \geq 0$ such that $\nabla F(\vx)$ satisfies:
+Our analysis of SGLD makes the following expected smoothness assumption on the potential $F$, which is weaker than that of prior works which assume component smoothness \citep{raginsky2017non, quanquan-sgld, suzuki-VR-SGLD-2022}, i.e., smoothness of $f(\vx, \xi) \ \forall \ \xi \in \Xi$. \begin{assumption}[Expected H\"{o}lder Smoothness] $F(\vx)$ is $s$-H\"{o}lder smooth (or $s$-gradient H\"{o}lder continuous) for some $s \in (0,1]$, i.e., there exists a constant $L \geq 0$ such that $\nabla F(\vx)$ satisfies:

 When $s=1$, $F(\vx)$ is said to be $L$-smooth (or $L$-gradient Lipschitz), i.e.,